 Our clients include businesses, photographers, novelists, writers of corporate literature, biographers, musicians, artists, scriptwriters, cartoonists, and journalists.

-The Act conveys various rights upon data subjects.
-These rights are far ranging, but often vaguely expressed in the Act and difficult to interpret.
-In essence, data subjects have a right to be informed by any data controller whether it holds or processes data on them, and obtain from the data controller a description of the data, as well as a copy of the information in an intelligible form.
-The data subject can also request and receive information relating to the purposes for which the data are being held, the recipients or classes of recipients to whom it may be disclosed, and the source of the data.
+Data protection law conveys various rights upon data subjects.
+These rights are far ranging, but often vaguely expressed in the DPA and difficult to interpret.
+In essence, data subjects have a right to be informed by any data controller whether it holds or processes data on them, and to obtain from the data controller a description of the data, as well as a copy of the information in an intelligible form.
+The data subject can also request and receive information relating to the purposes for which the data are being held, the recipients or classes of recipients to whom they may be disclosed, and the source of the data.

-Aside from their subject access rights, individuals can also seek to ensure that businesses, companies, employers and other entities are handling their data in compliance with the Data Protection Act.
-When there is a breach of the Act, our lawyers specialise in both defending and pursuing complaints to the Information Commissioner's Office, as well as litigation for compensation in the courts.
-We also seek to ensure that breaches are set right as soon as possible, and that measures are put in place so that they are not repeated.
+Aside from their subject access rights, individuals can seek to ensure that businesses, companies, employers and other entities are handling their data in compliance with data protection law.
+When there is a breach of the law, our lawyers specialise in both defending and pursuing complaints to the Information Commissioner's Office, as well as litigation for compensation and injunctions from the courts.
+We also seek to ensure that breaches are set right as soon as possible, and that measures are put in place to ensure that they are not repeated.